Buyer Personas To Skyrocket Your Revenue

 Same goes for the buyer persona which will serve as the personification of your ideal customer.

-What Jungian Archetypes are and HOW they can help you do the trick
+What Jungian Archetypes are and HOW they can do the trick for you

 To further understand the purchasing behavior of our average customer, we must delve deeper into buyer archetypes.